Bipolar disorder causes mood changes and other symptoms. It usually appears during young adulthood, but it can develop earlier, in children and teens.

 Factors such as stress and a lack of sleep can trigger a bipolar episode, and learning to cope well with stress, for example, can help reduce these episodes’ occurrence.

-A young person with bipolar disorder needs active, ongoing support to help them manage the changes and challenges ahead of them.
+A young person with bipolar disorder needs active,

 The following tips may help: